Liontrust Special Situations Fund I Acc

 |Compass Group PLC||3.73 %|

 |Consumer Cyclical||16.80 %|

 Julian E C Fosh

-Julian Fosh joined Liontrust in 2008 from Saracen Fund Managers Ltd to co-manage the Liontrust UK Growth, Special Situations and UK Smaller Companies Funds with Anthony Cross.
-Julian has worked with Anthony to develop the Liontrust Economic Advantage process.
-Awards for the funds that Julian co-manages with Anthony Cross include Liontrust being named the Best Smaller Companies Group at the Professional Adviser Awards in 2009 and the Liontrust Special Situations Fund being named as the Best UK Growth fund at the Investment Week Fund Manager of the Year Awards in 2011 and 2012.
-From 2004 to 2008, Julian was the co-manager of Saracen Growth Fund, a top quartile performing UK equities portfolio.
-Before this, Julian headed up the investment department at Scottish Friendly Assurance Society Limited where he managed a range of funds including UK equity OEICs, life and pension funds.
-In his eight years at Scottish Friendly, six of Julian’s nine funds were in the top quartile of their respective sectors.
-In a career going back to 1984, Julian has also worked at Britannia Investment Managers and Scottish Amicable.
-Julian graduated in 1994 from Merton College Oxford with an MA in Jurisprudence.
+Julian Fosh joined Liontrust in 2008 from Saracen Fund Managers Ltd to work as portfolio manager and to develop the Liontrust Economic Advantage process.
+From 2004 to 2008, Julian was the co-manager of Saracen Growth Fund.
+Before this, Julian headed the investment department at Scottish Friendly Assurance Society Limited where he managed a range of funds including UK equity OEICs, life and pension funds.
+In a career that started in 1984, Julian has also worked at Britannia Investment Managers and Scottish Amicable.
+Julian graduated in 1984 from Merton College Oxford with an MA in Jurisprudence.

 Data provided by Morningstar.